encikpulasan/todak/problem.md

 Note: These citations represent resources consulted during the conceptualization of EduPath Malaysia.
 The actual development of the platform would require more extensive research and data collection from additional authoritative sources.

+Based on the most recent information, Malaysia has the following official count of higher education institutions: As of 2023, Malaysia has: 20 public universities 36 polytechnics 105 community colleges 384 private higher education institutions Additionally, according to the Wikipedia data, these public universities are categorized as: 5 Research universities 3 Comprehensive universities 5 Focused universities 4 Technical universities 3 Islamic universities For private institutions, there are: 54 private universities 39 private university colleges 10 foreign university branch campuses 331 private colleges This information comes directly from the Malaysian Ministry of Higher Education (Kementerian Pendidikan Tinggi) official website and the comprehensive Wikipedia entry on education in Malaysia, which cites the UNESCO Regional Office for Education in Asia.

+Based on the information from Wikipedia, as of 2023, Malaysia has: Public
+Universities: 20 5 Research Universities (University of Malaya, National University of Malaysia, University of Putra Malaysia, University of Science Malaysia, University of Technology Malaysia) 3 Comprehensive Universities 5 Focused Universities (specialized in education, science and technology, military, management, and entrepreneurship) 4 Technical Universities 3 Islamic Universities Public Polytechnics: 36 3 Premier Polytechnics with university status 28 Conventional Polytechnics 5 METrO Polytechnics Private Higher Education Institutions: Over 400 54 Private Universities 39 Private University Colleges 10 Foreign University Branch Campuses 331 Private Colleges This means Malaysia has a total of 20 public universities and approximately 103 private higher education institutions (including universities, university colleges, and branch campuses) that can award degrees.